-Blasting Massage—Answers the high demand of clients requesting a more intense fascia treatment using the FasciaBlaster® tools.
+Fascia Blasting —Answers the high demand of clients requesting a more intense fascia treatment using the FasciaBlaster® tools.
 Using the FasciaBlaster® tools in conjunction with a deep tissue massage and advanced stretching allows clients a transformative experience.
 The FasciaBlaster® was designed, engineered, and manufactured by Ashley Black.
 It is the ONLY tool that opens the fascia at the deeper layers and breaks up adhesions.
 LEARN MORE

-HEAD/NECK/SHOULDER Massage—I treat many clients suffering from TMJ syndrome, chronic headaches, sinus issues and "text neck" (term used to describe neck pain associated with looking down at your phone, tablet, or other electronic devices).
-Although this is not technically a treatment style, clients find relief when a whole session is devoted to these areas of the body.
+FACE/NECK Massage—The go to session for clients suffering from TMJ syndrome, chronic headaches, sinus issues and "text neck" (term used to describe neck pain associated with looking down at your phone, tablet, or other electronic devices).
+Although this is not technically a treatment style, clients find relief when the session is devoted to these specific areas of the body.
 For a TMJ massage, there is combination of external and intra-oral techniques depending on your comfort and need.
 For a sinus/headache massage, manual lymphatic drainage is always used.
 A text-neck massage often includes some acupressure techniques.
 All three include a variety of massage techniques, movements, and self care exercises to continue at home.

 Manual Lymphatic Drainage—A safe, effective, and gentle approach to cleansing the body's tissues.
 MLD mimics the lymphatic system's natural movement to help drain excess fluid from soft tissues and detoxify the body.
 Most often used to treat lymphedema, it can also enhance the immune system and body's healing potential.
+Technique enhances post surgical recovery.
 Jeannine is trained in the Dr. Vodder approach and methodology as a certified lymphatic therapist.
 To learn more go to vodderschool.com.